UdaraJay/Net-race/README.md

 There will be an offical `NetRace Intrepretor` for the `NetRace Championship`, but anyone can make intrepretors for however they want to execute a race.
 Intrepretors are developed and improved over-time.

 In a sense, the intrepretor runs a physics simulation.
-It calculates the cars overall performance on a given frame in the track.
+It calculates the car's overall performance on a given frame in the track.

+> This can include interesting logic for collisons, damage and performance taxes when two cars end up on the same frame.
+This is where car parameters like width, weight and armor will come handy.

 ```js
 // setup the intrepretor